Pati Patni Aur Woh (1978 film): Plot

 Ranjeet courts Nirmala without Sharda's knowledge.
 The turning point comes when Sharda sees him in a hotel with Nirmala.
 She later asks him about his meeting, about which the clueless Ranjeet lies.
 Sharda's fears are confirmed.
-She starts spying on him & Nirmala, taking incriminating pictures.
+She starts spying on him and Nirmala, taking incriminating pictures.
 After sufficient evidence is obtained, she secretly meets Nirmala, posing as a journalist.
 Nirmala, who hasn't seen Ranjeet's "ailing wife" yet, thinks Sharda intends to blackmail her.
 But Sharda reassures her that she won't.

 Nirmala spills all the beans, upon which Sharda reveals her true identity.
-Meanwhile, Ranjeet gets another promotion & rushes home happily to tell his wife about it.
+Meanwhile, Ranjeet gets another promotion and rushes home happily to tell his wife about it.
 Sharda catches him unawares and lets him know that he is busted.
 Ranjeet does not know what has hit him.
 He turns round, only to see Nirmala behind him.
-Sharda tells him that she is leaving him & the divorce papers will be soon sent to him.
-Sharda & Nirmala console each other.
-Ranjeet calls upon his friend & lies that Nirmala has said some malicious lies to Sharda about him.
+Sharda tells him that she is leaving him and the divorce papers will be soon sent to him.
+Sharda and Nirmala console each other.
+Ranjeet calls upon his friend and lies that Nirmala has said some malicious lies to Sharda about him.

-Ranjeet's friend sides with him & lies about Nirmala's character.
+Ranjeet's friend sides with him and lies about Nirmala's character.
 Sharda exposes Ranjeet in front of him as well, with help of the evidence she has collected.
 Sharda tells Ranjeet to choose either her or Nirmala.
-Ranjeet quietly gives Nirmala some money & lies to her, in a last-ditch attempt at damage control.
+Ranjeet quietly gives Nirmala some money and lies to her, in a last-ditch attempt at damage control.
 But honest Nirmala returns the money to Sharda, making things even worse for Ranjeet.
 Sharda prepares to walk out on Ranjeet, while Nirmala resigns and leaves Ranjeet as well.
 Sharda comes to visit Ranjeet one last time, when their innocent son asks what is happening.

 Sharda decides to give Ranjeet another chance, if only for their son and soon life comes back on track.
-But soon another secretary (Parveen Babi) joins the office & Ranjeet tries to resort to his antics once more.
-Just by coincidence, Ranjeet's friend suddenly walks in & Ranjeet backs off, taking this as a warning.
+But soon another secretary joins the office and Ranjeet tries to resort to his antics once more.
+Just by coincidence, Ranjeet's friend suddenly walks in and Ranjeet backs off, taking this as a warning.